paulhollmann/vatsim-data/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPLv3 License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact

-For any questions or issues, please contact me.
+For any questions or issues, please contact me paul.hollmann@vatger.de